mattiaslundberg/BitbucketChromeDownload/README.md

 Avaliable at [Chrome Web Store](https://chrome.google.com/webstore/detail/bitbucket-patch-download/kmjcnbdahgjagapjigblfpkggohhceka).

-Download Bitbucket pull-request patches as a git patch.
-This makes it possible to locally check the changes that are correct without merging the pull request.
+Download Bitbucket pull-request patches as a git patch file.
+This simplifies locally checking changes in a pull-request without merging it.

-To apply the downloaded patch to the repository run git am --signoff filename.patch
+To apply the downloaded patch file to the repository run `git am --signoff /path/to/file/filename.patch`